garethparris/k3s-rpi/k3s-registry.md

 docker push rpi-master:5000/go-api:v1
 ```

-- Create a simple manifest with replication controller and service:
+- Create a simple manifest to crete 10 replicas with a service:

 ```yaml
 apiVersion: v1